-The area surrounding the Haven Hotel has some of the most dramatic and beautiful coastlines along the Wild Coast, with sandy and rocky beaches, coves, lagoons, cliffs, rock formations in the sea, and mangrove swamps.
+The area surrounding the Haven Hotel has some of the most dramatic and beautiful coastlines along the Wild Coast, with sandy and rocky beaches, coves, lagoons, cliffs, rock formations in the sea, mangrove swamps as well as coastal grasslands.
 It provides the ideal environment to stretch your legs and explore the 3900ha Dwesa Reserve and sister 2200ha Cwebe Reserve area by foot.

 There are trails to suit the less active guests such as a walk to Shark Island or the Mbashe river mouth to witness a fish eagle in flight.
 More challenging hikes can be made to the Mbanyana Waterfall / Breezy Point / Mendu Point and Dwesa Point and Xhora River.
 Lunch packs can be ordered the night before for the longer walks.
 Walks along the beaches are seldom without many stops to observe the abundant marine life as well as pick shells.

-Ensure that you have sufficient sun protection and always carry water – do not drink from Wild Coast rivers and estuaries without first boiling or purifying the water.
+Ensure that you have walking shoes, sufficient sun protection and always carry water – do not drink from Wild Coast Rivers and estuaries without boiling or purifying the water.

 Take a guided hike with Mr. Vasco Juju.
 He will show you places of interest; provide information regarding traditional uses and characteristics of indigenous flora and fauna.

 Vasco has spent his entire life in the local community and has an in-depth knowledge of this part of the Wild Coast’s history and culture.
 Guided hikes may vary from a casual 1-hour stroll to a full day.

 Mbashe River and Mangoves – 2 Hours Level of difficulty – 1 Distance – 3Km’s.
 Along the beach to the mighty Mbashe River.
 At certain times of the year see sharks swimming in the mouth.
 Walk to the mangrove trees on the riverbank and back to the hotel through the forest.